CartoDB/documentation/app/content/carto-user-manual/settings/customizing-appearance-and-branding.md

 - **Use primary colors for the App bar (header)**: enable this option if you want to reuse the primary color for the header in Builder and Workspace.
 Disable that option if you want to customize the header.

+If the "Use primary colors..." setting is disabled:

-- **App bar background**: if the "Use primary colors..." setting is disabled, then you can set this color to customize the header background.
+- **App bar background**: set this color to customize the header background.

-- **App bar contrast text**: if the "Use primary colors..." setting is disabled, then you can set this color to customize some components that need contrast with the background in the header.
+- **App bar contrast text**: set this color to customize some components that need contrast with the background in the header.

 ![Appearance Settings Detail](/img/cloud-native-workspace/settings/settings_branding_settings_detail.png)